How to use Sonos with ceiling speakers and outdoor speakers

 - Outdoor rock speakers

-Each listening zone has its own Sonos Connect.
+Each listening zone has its own Sonos Port.
 This means you can play the same music in all zones or something different in each one.

 Eight of our amplifier's channels are being used in Zones 1 and 2 to power in-wall speakers in the family room, and in-ceiling speakers in the dining room and kitchen.